Do you want an expert by your side as you take organic chemistry?

 The OChem Tutor

-Because I've been that organic chemistry student doing everything that ensures pain, misery, and struggle, I understand why it happens.
+Because I've been that organic chemistry student doing everything that ensures pain, misery, and struggle, I understand how and why it happens.

 I was a zero before I became a hero, so I can relate to your situation whether you're the zero or the hero because I've traveled the entire spectrum.
 Nothing came naturally to me, so this allows me to understand why students struggle.